-In 2015, the three largest independent asset managers that globally actively managed most of their assets under management were Fidelity, Capital Group, and Amundi, with combined AUM of US\$ 4.4 trillion.
-Standard Life Aberdeen, our data provider, was the 23rd largest asset manager worldwide, and the largest active asset manager in the UK in 2015.
-The asset manager's investment style mostly relies on actively managed portfolios.
-The asset manager has invested in corporate governance, stewardship and sustainability since the inception of the Cadbury Code in 1992 and has high visibility among investors and companies.
-All variable definitions and data sources are provided in Appendix A and Internet Appendix 2 provides details of our proprietary data sources.
+In 2015, Standard Life Investments, our data provider, was the largest active asset manager in the UK.
+The asset manager's investment style mostly relied on actively managed portfolios.
+The asset manager had invested in corporate governance, stewardship and sustainability since the inception of the Cadbury Code in 1992 and had high visibility among investors and companies.9 All variable definitions and data sources are provided in Appendix A and Internet Appendix 2 provides details of our proprietary data sources.
 An important question is the extent to which our results apply to other active asset managers.
-First, conversations with the Head of Equities of SLI indicate that the asset manager' processes and procedures are relatively standard and comparable to other asset managers.
-In his "frank" opinion, SLI's asset management practice does not significantly differ from other asset managers, with obvious exceptions, including for example asset managers that are purely quant-driven, and unlikely to believe in meetings and their value.
+First, conversations with the Head of Equities of SLI indicate that during our sample period the asset manager's processes and procedures were relatively standard and comparable to other asset managers.
+In his "frank" opinion, SLI's asset management practice did not significantly differ from other asset managers, with obvious exceptions, including for example asset managers that were purely quantdriven, and unlikely to believe in meetings and their value.
 However, SLI might have better funded and staffed its engagement activities relative to other organizations.
-In addition, the strict separation into fund managers/analysts and a team of governance specialists is not ubiquitous.
+In addition, the strict separation into fund managers/analysts and a team of governance specialists was, and is, not ubiquitous.
 Many asset managers organizationally embed the responsibility for ESG directly with the fund manager, making it challenging to assess the impact of ESG on trading and fund performance.
-We are fortunate that in SLI, ESG related issues are dealt with separately by the team of governance specialists.
-Second, a prior literature (e.g. Barker et al. 2012; Soltes, 2014; Ahblom and Christner, 2021) has used structured interviews to shed light on the internal organization of asset managers, and our conclusion from those papers is again that the processes and procedures at SLI are similar to other UK active managers.
+We are fortunate that in SLI, ESG related issues were dealt with separately by the team of governance specialists.
+Second, a prior literature (e.g. Barker et al. 2012; Soltes, 2014; Ahblom and Christner, 2021) has used structured interviews to shed light on the internal organization of asset managers, and our conclusion from those papers is again that the processes and procedures at SLI during our sample period were similar to other UK active managers.